 The second number indicates whether the soundbar comes with a subwoofer or not.
 This number is usually listed as either a “1” or isn't included at all.
 That means if you have a 5.1 channel soundbar, you will have five main speaker channels as well as one subwoofer channel.

-Very few soundbars have a built-in subwoofer because the enclosures are typically too small to support it.
+Very few soundbars have a built-in subwoofer because the enclosures are typically too small to support it, additionally, it's worth mentioning that you can't add a stand-alone subwoofer to it as we've explained before.
 Many others come with a wireless model that can be placed anywhere in the room.
 Your specific model will indicate which type of subwoofer is included with your purchase.

-Some soundbars are capable of connecting two subwoofers to it, but these are quite rare!
+Some soundbars are capable of connecting two subwoofers to it (and even microphones - our tutorial), but these are quite rare.!

 A third number is not always included in the soundbar specifications.
 The third number dictates how many dedicated drivers fire upwards towards the ceiling.
 By doing this, soundwaves are bounced off the ceiling and reflected down to the audience to envelop them in sound fully.

 Why does this matter?
-This number indicates whether your soundbar supports either Dolby Atmos surround sound formats or DTS:X.
+This number indicates whether your soundbar supports either Dolby Atmos surround sound formats like what the Samsung HW-Q950T uses (our review) or DTS:X.

 You should note that this capability is most commonly included only on 5- or more channel soundbars.
 Smaller soundbars do not have the number of channels to support both forward-facing sound as well as upward reflective audio.

 With hundreds of different manufacturers, there are plenty of options for those looking to invest in a soundbar for their home theater.
 The most common, however, range from 2.0 to 9.1.4 channel models.
-With that, let us take a more in-depth look at what these soundbar speakers mean to you.
+With that, let us take a more in-depth look at what these soundbar speakers mean to you (and we have another guide on soundbar inputs as well).

 As explained briefly above, a 2.0 channel soundbar will include the front left and right channels.
 It will not include a channel that supports a subwoofer, as indicated by the “0”.